0xdabbad00/aws-consolidated-admin/README.md

-# aws-consolidated-admin
+# DO NOT USE - Copied from AWS, this repo does things poorly.
+Just wanted a backup.

+~aws-consolidated-admin~
-Tools for achieving automated security and compliance across multiple AWS accounts.
+~Tools for achieving automated security and compliance across multiple AWS accounts.~